Sustainable Transportation

 Battery Options

-The battery pack, located centerline under the seats, is protected by belly panels and chassis rails.
-It can hold various types of batteries, including Lithium-ion and Absorbent Glass Mat.
-The estimated range is 1,885 km (1,171 miles) for Lithium-ion and 311 km (193 miles) for AGM.
-Larger battery packs increase range but also add weight, which increases rolling resistance.
-Lead acid batteries are better suited to subzero conditions, but have less than a quarter of the Watt Hours per Kilogram energy of Li-Ion batteries.
+The battery pack, positioned centrally beneath the seats, is safeguarded by belly panels and chassis rails.
+It is compatible with various battery types, including Lithium-ion and Absorbent Glass Mat (AGM).
+The estimated range is 1,885 km (1,171 miles) for Lithium-ion batteries and 311 km (193 miles) for AGM batteries.
+Larger battery packs can extend the range but also add weight, which in turn increases rolling resistance.
+While lead-acid batteries perform better in subzero conditions, they provide less than a quarter of the energy (measured in Watt Hours per Kilogram) compared to Lithium-ion batteries.

 Lithium-ion and Absorbent Glass Mat (AGM) Battery Pack Options